Preventing Non-Small Cell Lung Cancer Recurrence

 Preventing lung cancer relapse

 As a non-small cell lung cancer patient, you’re probably well aware that recurrence is common.
 While it’s impossible to completely shield yourself from lung cancer relapse, there are some things you can do to stack the odds in your favor.
-Some tactics are similar to those for preventing cancer the first time around, while others are specific to relapse.
+Some tactics are similar to those for preventing lung cancer the first time around, while others are specific to relapse.

 Here, we’ve compiled tips from lung cancer research and advocacy organizations—including advice for coping with the fear of relapse.